History of Madeira Island

 As they approached, the huge Atlantic rollers breaking along the north coast and the boiling turbulence of the cross currents at the Ponta de São Lourenço cannot have eased the concern of the superstitious sailors.
 But on rounding the headland they discovered the bay of Machico, the threshold to the heavily forested island that they named Madeira.
 Prince Henry immediately organised the colonisation of the island, with the first families coming from the Algarve region of Portugal.

 Today the statue of Zarco looks down on the descendants of the first colonisers as they navigate the corner in front of the Bank of Portugal building in downtown Funchal.
-As the Portuguese overseas possessions have shrunk, so the relative significance of this first of the great discoveries has gained in importance.
+As the Portuguese overseas possessions have shrunk so the relative significance of this first great discovery has gained in importance.
 To find a needle in a haystack can be trying, but to find Porto Santo in an Atlantic storm was a lucky prize indeed.